 Most of the risk for Storebrand Livsforsikring is linked to the guaranteed pension products, which are largely the same for Norway and Sweden.
-The equity, property and bond portfolios are diversified in order to ensure a low concentration of risks in terms of geography, industries and individual companies.
+The equity, property and bond portfolios are diversified to ensure a low concentration of risks in terms of geography, industries, and individual companies.
 The market risk will depend significantly on global circumstances that influence the investment portfolios in all businesses.
-The insurance risk may be different for the various companies, but longevity in particular can be influenced by universal trends.
+The insurance risk is more independent for the various companies, but the longevity risk can be influenced by universal trends.